WiiMasterRob/SuperRetropieGuides/OriginalWiiGuide.md

   > #### **Welcome Wii And Wii U Modders to our Guides page.
 More guides will be added soon.**

-# NO Thrills Basic How-tO Softmod A Wii Guide August 2019
+# NO Thrills Basic How-to Softmod A Wii Guide August 2019

 * Format for sd card, make sure to use FAT32